Get estimate

 Prototyping is more about having not only a vision, but an ability to feel your product.
 If you have enough resources, you can build up a UI design during the prototyping process.
 Later you can use it in development.

 You can use these strategies stage-by-stage, right after your idea validation.
-Otherwise, you can implement in your development, proceeding from your purposes.
+Otherwise, you can implement it in your development, proceeding from your purposes.

 Ready to Build an MVP?